 A century later the Kerndt Brothers’ reputation of honesty and hard work continues.

 Throughout the years, through recessions, and through the Great Depression, Kerndt Brothers Savings Bank has continued to grow and thrive.
-With branches in seven locations-Lansing, Harpers Ferry, West Union, Clermont, Decorah, Waukon, and Cedar Rapids—we are proud to remain a community bank committed to the people we serve.
+With branches in six locations-Lansing, West Union, Clermont, Decorah, Waukon, and Cedar Rapids—we are proud to remain a community bank committed to the people we serve.